-Estimations for the most common statistics that are used in hydrological estimation, prediction and testing are studied here under the hypothesis that the process of interest is SSS.
-It is assumed that the sample is a time series of length n whose items correspond to consequent time instances, i.e. $X_1, \ldots, X_n$ .
+In this section, estimations for the most common statistics that are used in hydrologic estimation, prediction and testing will be studied under the hypothesis that the process of interest is SSS.
+It will be assumed that the sample is a time series of length n whose items correspond to consequent time instances, i.e., $X_1, \ldots, X_n$ .